lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

                         (false) otherwise.

 Signature Verification Procedure:

+   1. If |ctx| > 255
+        return error

-   1. Separate the keys and signatures
+   2. Separate the keys and signatures

           (pk1, pk2) := pk
           (s1, s2) := signature

-      If Error during Desequencing, or the sequences have different numbers of elements, or any of the public keys P1 or P2 and the algorithm identifiers A1 or A2 are composite then output "Invalid signature" and stop.
+      If Error during Desequencing, or if any of the component keys or signature values are not of the correct key type or length for the given component algorithm then output "Invalid signature" and stop.

-   2. If |ctx| > 255
-        return error

    3. Format the Message as follows: